-If you’re thinking, “how to stop pigeons landing on my balcony,” the answer might already be in your home: CDs.
 Birds don’t like bright flashes of light, meaning CDs are great for putting them off visiting your balcony.

 Of course, CDs are a somewhat outdated technology now.
 So, if you don’t have any, go down to a thrift store and pick up some old cheap ones.
 Tie string through the center and hang them up.

-6. Cleaning up Poop
+6. Clean up Poop

 You might have a long-standing problem with pigeons and are wondering how you can clean pigeon poop off your balcony.
 It’s not too difficult but requires you to wear lots of protection.